Home Compare NA9.DE vs SOP.PA

 Stability

-Sopra Steria Group SA sits higher in the group on stability, adding to the overall structural advantage.
+Sopra Steria Group SA sits in the stronger part of the group on stability, while Nagarro SE is closer to mid-pack.

 NA9.DE